ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | `custom` | `custom`        | 1-100 IOPS/GB |   3,000-48,000 |  1024 MBps (8192 Mbps) | 10-16,000 GB |
 {: caption="Comparison of file share profiles and performance levels." caption-side="top"}

-[^tabletext1]: IOPS values are based on 16k I/O size.
+[^tabletext1]: IOPS values are based on 16 KB I/O size.
-[^tabletext2]: Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+[^tabletext2]: The maximum allowable throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
-The higher the IOPS that you specify, the higher the throughput.
-Maximum throughput is 1024 MBps.
+The higher the IOPS that you specify, the higher the throughput limit.
+Maximum throughput is 1024 MBps (8192 Mbps).

+The maximum allowable throughput is determined by the number of IOPS multiplied by the throughput multiplier, which is specific to the profile.

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.